kyberdrb/clean_pacman_cache_dir/README.md

 ### Algorithm 1 - Composite

-- **Is it true that after each word of package name in its filename comes a delimiter (likely a dash '-') followed by a number?**
+- **Is it true that after each word of package filename in its filename comes a delimiter (likely a dash '-') followed by a number?**
-**So I can iterate the package filename until I hit a number and then go back two characters (or remove/pop_back last two characters) and get the package name?
+**So I can iterate the package filename until I hit a number and then go back two characters (or remove/pop_back last two characters) and get the package filename?
 Which will then serve me as a key to the `map` and the actual filename as the value?**
 - **Not every installed  package has its downloaded package that it was installed from**
   **but every downloaded package has its installed  package.**